aquitania99/sydney-kids-activities/README.md

 ### Why NOT Google Places?

-Google Places is the obvious choice — great data, good AU coverage.
+Google Places is the obvious choice, great data, good AU coverage.
 But it **requires a credit card** to activate an API key.
 For a student project with 4 developers that's a blocker: one person ends up owning the billing, and the $200/month free credit disappears fast in production.

 ### Why OpenTripMap? (primary venue source)

 - Free tier: **500 requests/day**, no credit card
 - Data sourced from OpenStreetMap but **pre-cleaned and structured**
-- Simple REST API — radius search, no custom query language
+- Simple REST API, radius search, no custom query language
 - Returns GeoJSON with coordinates embedded
-- Covers Sydney well — parks, sports centres, museums, libraries
+- Covers Sydney well, parks, sports centres, museums, libraries

 **Advantage over raw Overpass**: Overpass requires you to write Overpass QL (a custom query language).
 OpenTripMap wraps the same data in a standard REST API.
 Less to learn, faster to get running.

 ### Why Overpass (as supplement)?

 OpenTripMap caps at 500 req/day.
 Overpass is unlimited and free.
 More importantly, Overpass lets you query specific OSM tags (`surface=grass`, `wheelchair=yes`) that OpenTripMap doesn't expose.
-We run both — different `source` values in the DB, deduped automatically via `UNIQUE(source, external_id)`.
+We run both, different `source` values in the DB, deduped automatically via `UNIQUE(source, external_id)`.

 ### Why NSW Open Data CSVs?

 State governments publish authoritative datasets of public facilities.
 This data is:
-- **More reliable** than OSM for official venues — it's council-maintained
+- **More reliable** than OSM for official venues, it's council-maintained
-- **Free** — no API, just CSV download
+- **Free**, no API, just CSV download
-- **Covers gaps** OSM misses — newer facilities, official names
+- **Covers gaps** OSM misses, newer facilities, official names

 Downside: manual download, not a live API.
 Good enough for a prototype.

 ### Why Eventbrite?

 Venues are static.
-Eventbrite gives us **scheduled activities** — events with specific dates, organised by people who fill in details properly (including age ranges).
+Eventbrite gives us **scheduled activities**, events with specific dates, organised by people who fill in details properly (including age ranges).
 The Kids & Family category (`category_id=10`) filters out 90% of irrelevant results.

 **Important**: as of 2023, Eventbrite removed public search from the free API tier.
 The `/events/search/` endpoint returns 404 for standard API keys.
 The code handles this gracefully.
 See [section 9](#9-source-eventbritepy) for alternatives.